Lighting & Electrics

 energy must be dissipated in the brakes.
 This effect is not necessarily

 degradation of stopping distance, unnecessary brake-pad wear, and a

 As stated in the parent article

-the author has two e-bikes; one based on a Forme Sterndale with 27.5" wheels, and
+the author has two e-bikes; one based on a Forme Sterndale with 27.5"

 with levers that lack anywhere to put

 stick-on magnetic switches.
 It was my firm intention however to fit